pwrdrvr/microapps-core/packages/microapps-publish/README.md

   $ microapps-publish publish-static

 OPTIONS
-  -a, --appName=appName                        MicroApps app name -d, --deployerLambdaName=deployerLambdaName  (required) Name of the deployer lambda function
+  -a, --app-name=app-name                          MicroApps app name (this becomes the path the app is rooted at) -d, --deployer-lambda-name=deployer-lambda-name  Name of the deployer lambda function

-  -i, --defaultFile=defaultFile                Default file to return when the app is loaded via the
+  -i, --default-file=default-file                  Default file to return when the app is loaded via the router
-                                               router without a version (e.g. when app/ is requested).
+                                                   without a version (e.g. when app/ is requested).

-  -n, --newVersion=newVersion                  (required) New semantic version to apply
+  -n, --new-version=new-version                    New semantic version to apply

   -o, --overwrite                                  Allow overwrite - Warn but do not fail if version exists.
                                                    Discouraged outside of test envs if cacheable static files have changed.

-  -s, --staticAssetsPath=staticAssetsPath      Path to files to be uploaded to S3 static bucket at
+  -s, --static-assets-path=static-assets-path      Path to files to be uploaded to S3 static bucket at app/version/
-                                               app/version/ path.
+                                                   path.
 Do include app/version/ in path if files are already "rooted" under that path locally.

   -v, --version                                    show CLI version

   --help                                           show CLI help

-  --noCache                                    Force revalidation of CloudFront and browser caching of
+  --no-cache                                       Force revalidation of CloudFront and browser caching of static
-                                               static assets
+                                                   assets

 EXAMPLE
-  $ microapps-publish publish-static -d microapps-deployer-dev -l microapps-app-release-dev -a release -n 0.0.21
-  ✔ Get S3 Temp Credentials [1s]
+  $ microapps-publish publish-static -d microapps-deployer-dev -l microapps-app-release-dev -a release -n 0.0.21 ✔ Get S3 Temp Credentials [1s]
   ✔ Confirm Static Assets Folder Exists [0.0s]
   ✔ Copy Static Files to Local Upload Dir [0.0s]